Vegan Friendly Mattress Guide

 Plant fibres offer a Vegan alternative to animal fibres

 Plant fibres such as Flax, Coir and Hemp have been used for centuries as resilient natural textiles.
-However, they are still relatively unused by many mattress manufacturers who prefer synthetic foam alternatives.
+However, they are still relatively unused by many mattress manufacturers who prefer cheaper more readily available synthetic foam alternatives.
 We’ve been using plant fibres for some time now in our hand made mattress range.

 They offer a breathable resilient quality to mattress upholstery that far outperforms polyester and foams.
 They also can help you move away from plastic fibres in vegan mattresses.
 Plant fibres also help the environment as they store carbon compared to the high carbon usage in foam production.

 If you’re looking for a Vegan mattress then here at John Ryan we have a number of options to suit your budget and comfort preferences.
-The first is the Origins Comfort which is a soft feel mattress or the Origins Reflex which is a firmer feel.
-Both are hand made Pocket spring mattresses with generous fillings of polyester and man-made fibres.
+If you can’t stretch to the 100% Plant Fibre Artisan Latex then we have some other options which rival or outperform the other vegan mattresses on the market.
+Our alternative is the Origins Reflex which is a firmer feel.
+This is still a hand made Pocket spring mattresses with generous fillings of polyester and man-made fibres.

 If you’re looking for a Latex Vegan mattress then our Fusion range are made entirely out of 100% Natural Dunlop Latex with no animal fibres.